 The really big deal, though, is the addition of optical image stabilisation.
-This is only Olympus’s second lens to include this feature, after its M.Zuiko Digital ED 300mm f/4 IS Pro telephoto; previously the firm has relied solely on in-body stabilisation.
+This was Olympus’s second lens to include this feature, after its M.Zuiko Digital ED 300mm f/4 IS Pro telephoto; previously the firm has relied solely on in-body stabilisation.
 It makes the 12-100mm is their second lens to have it.
 This makes it an attractive option not just to Olympus users, but also to owners of older Panasonic cameras that don’t include in-body stabilisation

 Crucially, though, the 12-100mm is compatible with Olympus’s Sync IS, in which the lens’s optical stabilisation and the in-body sensor-shift stabilisation work together for increased overall effect.
-As a result, when used on the flagship OM-D E-M1 Mark II mirrorless model, the system is rated to provide an improbable-sounding 6.5 stops of stabilisation, making it the most effective currently available (alongside Panasonic’s Dual IS in the Lumix DC-G9).
+As a result, when used on the OM-D E-M1 Mark II, the system is rated to provide 6.5 stops of stabilisation, and when it’s mounted on the OM System OM-1 the stabilisation is boosted to up to 7.5EV.
 With older OM-D and PEN cameras, however, the stabilisation won’t be quite so marked.

 Olympus M.Zuiko Digital ED 12-100mm f/4 IS Pro Build and Handling

 The 12-100mm is built to essentially the same pattern as Olympus’s other top-end Pro lenses, with a tough metal barrel that’s sealed against dust and moisture.
 Cosmetically it’s somewhat fussier than the current fashion for streamlined, minimalist design typified by the likes of Zeiss, with finely textured zoom and focus rings, and accented rings around the barrel in gunmetal and blue.
 A couple of ridged barrel sections next to the mount provide extra grip for mounting and removing the lens.